ronebenja/habittracker/README.md

 ## Contributing
-This is my first Python project.
 Your comments, suggestions, and contributions are welcome.
-Please feel free to contribute pull requests or create issues for bugs and feature requests.